dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-dashboards.md

 select 'dashboard_used1y_public' as indicator, count(*)::varchar as value, (100*count(*)/(select count(*) from dashboard where publicaccess like 'r%'))||'%', 'Public dashboards that have not been opened in the last 12 months' as description from dashboard where publicaccess like 'r%' and uid not in (select favoriteuid from datastatisticsevent where eventtype = 'DASHBOARD_VIEW' and favoriteuid is not null and timestamp > (now() - INTERVAL '12 months') group by favoriteuid);
 ```

-To succesfully use this query, you should modify the year referenced in the query.
+To successfully use this query, you should modify the year referenced in the query.
 This example is showing dashboards that have been viewed 1 time or less after 2017, and the year referenced is >= 2018.
 If you want to use other years as reference you should update this accordingly.

 This query will output the following information for you to review:

 - Dashboards that have been viewed 1 time or less since the year you select
 - Dashboards that have not been opened in the last 12 months
-- Dashboards that are publically viewable
+- Dashboards that are publicly viewable
 - Public dashboards that have been viewed 1 time or less since the year you select
 - Public dashboards that have not been opened in the last 12 months